HenkKin/DataAccessClient/README.md

 The [DataAccessClient](https://github.com/HenkKin/DataAccessClient/) package provides you a set of EntityBehavior interfaces.
 These interfaces you can use to decorate your entites.

-The implementation packages, like [DataAccessClient.EntityFrameworkCore.SqlServer](https://github.com/HenkKin/DataAccessClient.EntityFrameworkCore.SqlServer/) package, use these interface to apply the behavior automaticalle.
+The implementation packages, like [DataAccessClient.EntityFrameworkCore.SqlServer](https://github.com/HenkKin/DataAccessClient.EntityFrameworkCore.SqlServer/) package, use these interface to apply the behavior automatically.

 ```csharp
 ...